TOLL FREE:

 Patient-assisted compression allows you to reduce the level of compression during your exam, while still maintaining excellent diagnostic quality.
 Giving patients some measure of control during their exam can help decrease their anxiety and increase their willingness to return.

 We started using Pristina in 2018; first bringing it to just a few of our clinics.
-Since then, we have received many positive comments from our patients about their mammography experience:
+Since then, we have expanded to offer Pristina for all of our mammography exams in Alberta.
+We have received many positive comments from our patients about their mammography experience:

 • “I experienced the least amount of pain as compared to previous exams.”